LycusFelicius/extension_changer/README.md

 Multiple File Extension Changer

-Warning : this program only change file extension and not converting the file your file might can't be opened if you change the extension to unsupported type (Example: change .docx to .jpg which is actually impossible without converting)
+Warning : this program only change file extension and not converting the file your file might can't be opened if you change the extension to unsupported type (Example: change .docx to .jpg which is actually impossible without converting method)

 Disclaimer :
 "THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR